Smith Reads

 Smith Reads is a first-year reading experience for all students new to Smith College.
 This includes first-year students, Ada Comstock Scholars, and visiting and transfer students.
 The program consists of three essential components:

-- Participating in the in-house discussion of the reading
+• Participating in small group discussions of the reading

 Reading closely and deeply serves as a tool—a means—not an end in itself.
 Reading prompts participants to reflect on their own background, beliefs and experience.
 Engaging in reading with others provides all readers with a commonality to anchor further conversation.